culturing/poems/Poems/2026-02-27/04 House of the Dead III.md

 This is no longer reciprocity, no longer evenly efforted.
 *Was* it a trick?
 Was it not Isis at all, but some god of deception, insulting me all the way?
-I have been mocked back into living form, that's truth enough, and this prophecy from years ago has come to pass.
+I have been mocked back into living form, that's true enough, and this prophecy from years ago has come to pass.
 Although it did not last, it held my face to a glass in which I see myself reflected as a man who can do better, who deserves better, than phony love,